Artifact-io/data-engineer-challenge/README.md

 1. **Fetch Data:** Retrieve data from a specified API.
 2. **Load Data:** Insert the fetched data into a SQL database.

 ### Detailed Steps
 1. **API Data Fetching**
-	* Fetch data from the https://data-engineer-challenge-server-enxjgq2q4q-uc.a.run.app API endpoint.
+	* Fetch data from the https://data-engineer-challenge-server-enxjgq2q4q-uc.a.run.app/api/v1 API endpoint.
+Documentation for the API can be found at  https://data-engineer-challenge-server-enxjgq2q4q-uc.a.run.app.
 	* Handle paginated data fetching.
 	* Implement basic error handling mechanisms (e.g., retry once after a failed attempt).